AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 * You rollback the gateways to 6.5.200 because of a bug in the 6.5.300 software.
 * Now the controller is running 6.5.300 and all gateways are running 6.5.200, and the gateways cannot be upgraded to 6.5.300 because of the bug.
 * The bug is resolved in controller version 6.5.400, so you want to upgrade to 6.5.400 to resolve the issue.
 However, this is not supported because the controller and gateways must be running the same software version before the controller can be upgraded.
-* In this corner case, you must contact Aviatrix Support to upgrade the controller to the newer ver-sion.
+* In this corner case, you must contact Aviatrix Support to upgrade the controller to the newer version.
 Support will diagnose the issue and provide the API operation required to perform the Controller upgrade.